 Learning a second language can sometimes be quite a difficult and painful process.
 We tend to try to force this new language structure on to the existing mental framework our brains have built for our mother tongue.

-Instead cognitive learning is an organic teaching method that enables you to learn in harmony with how your brain is designed to work, naturally.
-Our teaching methods allow you to build new neural pathways and networks (not jam existing ones), so that words and language come to you naturally and easily.
+Instead cognitive learning is an organic teaching method that enables you to learn in harmony with how your brain is designed to work.
+Our teaching methods allow you to build new neural pathways and networks (not jam existing ones), so that words and language come to you easily.

 Cognitive learning is flexible and allows for the fact that each of us is different, with a unique blend of learning styles, goals and objectives.
 I work with each of my students in a structured way, using appropriate techniques, so that they learn the language to their desired level in the easiest and most efficient way possible for them.